-What is a Retail Electricity Provider and How Do they Work?
+What are Retail Electricity Providers and How Do they Work?

 The Transmission and Distribution Service Provider (TDSP) does exactly what its title suggests – it is responsible for the transmission and distribution of electricity service to all the homes and businesses within its service area.
 It does this because it owns all the lines, wires, poles, and meters in that service area.
 The TDSP conducts any and all maintenance and repairs required for those lines, wires, poles, and meters.

-Finally, a Retail Electricity Provider, or REP, is the company at the “last mile,” or fulfillment end, of the electricity “supply chain.”
-They contract with customers to switch on (or off) electrical service, and pay for it.
+Finally, Retail Electricity Providers, or REPs, is the company at the “last mile,” or fulfillment end, of the electricity “supply chain.”
+They contract with customers to switch on (or off) electrical service and pay for it.
 REPs don’t have warehouses to store big boxes full of electricity–or even a back room.
 You know the saying: “Use it or lose it.”
 This principle means REPs must forecast demand and buy enough electricity to cover that demand.